 Helen - York, England

-Like the other songs he used in the movie Mean Streets
+This plays in the 1973 movie Mean Streets

-, Martin Scorsese played this song from his original album, giving it more of a raw sound.
+when Robert De Niro's character shows up.
+Director Martin Scorsese played the song from his original album to give it more of a raw sound.

 Ace - Las Vegas, NV